bartwc/website2/src/chapter-1.md

-# Chapter 1 - NEW 2
+# Chapter 1

+EH is a funny joker.

 Content goes here.